 Mr Stroud says: "All these factors point to it being vital to leave no stone unturned to conserve as much dry matter (DM) and nutrient content as possible from this year's maize crops.
-"Even in a normal situation.

-bought-in feeds can account for up to half the overall costs of production on high input dairy farms.
+"Even in a normal situation. bought-in feeds can account for up to half the overall costs of production on high input dairy farms.
 If silage stocks are tight, requiring extra bought-in feed that figure will obviously increase.

-"Theoretically, there is enough energy in a hectare of fresh forage maize to support about 30,000 litres of milk production, assuming animal steps in Cut to Clamp, an initiative designed to provide a blueprint for consistently better silage: 1.
-Planning
+"Theoretically, there is enough energy in a hectare of fresh forage maize to support about 30,000 litres of milk production, assuming animal material to feed.